salonig90/Basic_Banking_System/README.md

 THE HDFC Bank Sparks Foundation Internship Project.
 Basic Banking System A Web Application used to transfer money between multiple users Project contains 10 dummy users.

-Task assigned was ass follows:
+#Task assigned was as follows:

 Create a simple dynamic website which in the following speces.